mathesar-foundation/mathesar-wiki/community/github.md

 ## Repositories
 - The [Mathesar code](https://github.com/centerofci/mathesar) is our main repository.
 - The [Mathesar wiki repository](https://github.com/centerofci/mathesar-wiki) is the content for this wiki.
 Content can either be edited directly in the repository or through the wiki's web interface.
+- The [Mathesar website repository](https://github.com/centerofci/mathesar-website) is the repository for `mathesar.org`.
+It uses Jekyll and is deployed on GitHub Pages.
+- The [Mathesar data playground repository](https://github.com/centerofci/mathesar-data-playground) is used for data sets and other data related projects.
 - The [Mathesar design prototype repository](https://github.com/centerofci/mathesar-design) is used by the design team to prototype upcoming feature designs for Mathesar.
+We don't actively use this, as of Aug 2022.
 - We have forked [sqlalchemy-filters](https://github.com/centerofci/sqlalchemy-filters) to add some functionality.

 ## Issue Tracking & Roadmap